eziokittu/Kalasangam-app/README.md

 # Kalasangam-app
-Refer the SRS document for details
+Refer the SRS document for details.
 A prototype is being created for the backend part, which will replace the backend for this website

 #Preview Images